 Also, in relation to measures enacted to address climate change, Resolution of the Council of Ministers no. 56/2015, of 30 July (as amended by Rectification no. 41/2015, of 17 September), approved the Strategic Framework for Climate Policy, the Climate Change National Programme and the National Strategy for Climate Change Adjustment.
 This Resolution, among other things, also determined that Portugal must reduce its greenhouse gas emissions from 18 per cent. to 23 per cent. by 2020 and from 30 per cent. to 40 per cent. by 2030, both calculated on the basis of the 2005 levels.
-Recently, Resolution of the Council of Ministers no. 107/2019, of 1 July, that approves RCN 2050, established the reduction of GHG emissions to Portugal between 85 per cent. and 90 per cent. by 2050 compared to 2005, and offsetting the remaining emissions through land use and forests, to be achieved through an emission reduction path between 45 per cent. and 55 per cent. by 2030, and between 65 per cent. and 75 per cent. by 2040, compared to 2005.
+Recently, Resolution of the Council of Ministers no. 107/2019, of 1 July, that approves RCN 2050, adopting the commitment to achieve carbon neutrality in Portugal by 2050, which translates into a neutral balance between GHG emissions and carbon capture through land and forests use, also established the reduction of GHG emissions to Portugal between 85 per cent. and 90 per cent. by 2050 compared to 2005, and offsetting the remaining emissions through land use and forests, to be achieved through an emission reduction path between 45 per cent. and 55 per cent. by 2030, and between 65 per cent. and 75 per cent. by 2040, compared to 2005.

+In January 2019, the main instrument of energy policy for the decade of 2021-2030, the National Energy-Climate Plan (PNEC) 2030 was presented.
+According to PNEC 2030, renewable energy sources should represent 47 per cent. of the national electricity consumption in 2030, with the prevision of an increase of the installed capacity up to 28.8GW.
 In what concerns the emissions of air pollutants other than CO2, Decree-Law no. 39/2018, of 11 June, which transposes the MCP Directive into Portuguese national law, establishes rules to control the emissions of SO2, NOx and dust resulting from the combustion of fuels in medium combustion plants.
 It also introduces changes on the environmental licensing procedure and the issuing of environmental permits.